Exporting data from a database

 From the Target Database dropdown list, select create new target.

-On the New Target Database Connection panel:
+On the New Target Database Connection panel, provide the connection information.

 In the Name field, provide the name of the database.